International Students Information

 Big enough to serve you, small enough to know you.

 Are you trying to picture yourself as a college student in the USA?
 Taft College may be just the place for you!

 Picture Yourself at Taft College

 Taft College, a two-year community college, is nestled among rolling hills at the southern edge of the oil and agriculturally rich San Joaquin Valley.
-Although one of the smallest campuses in the California Community College System, Taft College has academic programs and a low fee structure that attracts students from many states and nations.
+Although one of the smallest campuses in the California Community College System, Taft College has diverse academic programs and a low fee structure that attracts students from many states and nations.
 Fully accredited by the Western Association of Colleges and Universities, the college offers quality education, small class size, individual attention, outstanding staff, fine facilities, and a warm friendly atmosphere.

 The campus includes a library, learning resource center, cafeteria, counseling center, dental hygiene clinic, child care center, and science, technical arts, vocational education, and administration buildings.
 Other facilities include residence halls, gymnasium, tennis courts, Associated Students Organization club house, and athletic fields.